ch-stark/blog1506/acm/README2.md

 * For a production environment we could add a third standby (on a separate cloud provider) or a witness node (on a HyperShift cluster) to establish quorum so as to avoid various split-brain scenarios and for strong fencing which is considered a best practice.
 Doing so would also enable a transition to a solution with a RTO approaching zero.

 * We can make use of the fact that cloud providers in the same region typically have low network latency (<10ms) between them.
 Thus the local PostgreSQL cluster can be configured for synchronous replication enabling a RPO of zero.
 This could be augmented with asynchronous replication to remote PostgreSQL clusters located in another region for protection against a large-scale disaster.

+* Deploy a global load-balancer that spans cluster ingress endpoints and is not dependent on the operation of the underlying cloud provider (shared fate).

 ## Conclusion